nicktodd/terraform-examples/autoscaling-ec2/instructions.md

 ## Conclusion

 Well done!
-You have created your first Terraform based infrastructure.
+You have created and then destroyed your first Terraform based infrastructure.
 In later labs you will see how to manage your current infrastructure state and some of the more advanced aspects of Terraform.